chadbohannan/application-layer-network/README.md

  * Wrap the new connection in a Channel
  * Add the new Channel to the local Router

 The ALN protocol we being sharing route information between the local and remote routers.
-Routers with service handlers configured will advertise accessible services as well as network metrics for the [distance vector routing protocoal](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol).
+Routers with service handlers configured will advertise accessible services as well as network metrics for the xdistance vector routing protocol [(wikipedia)](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol).

 Any node can advertise services on a network.
 An advertised service is a packet handler for a specific service name.
 It is up to the application developer to determine what behavior any particular service should have and that this behavior is consistant across their application.